Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Determinism in MBQC

 \subsection{Characterising Determinism}

 A central question in MBQC is to decide whether a deterministic computation can be driven on a given resource, represented as an open graph $(G,I,O,\lambda)$.
-Several sufficient conditions for robust determinism have been introduced: Causal Flow~\cite{danos2006determinism} which has been generalised to GFlow and Pauli Flow~\cite{browne2007generalized}.
-GFlow has been proved to be a necessary and sufficient condition for robust determinism when all measurements are performed in a plane ($\forall u \in O^c, |\lambda_u|=2$), and Pauli Flow has been proved to be necessary when all measurements are real ($\forall u \in O^c, \lambda_u\subseteq \{\X,\Z\}$), whereas counter examples are known in the general case.
+Several sufficient conditions for robust determinism have been introduced: Causal Flow~\cite{danos2006determinism} which has been generalized to GFlow and Pauli Flow~\cite{browne2007generalized}.
+GFlow has been proved to be a necessary condition for robust determinism when all measurements are performed in a plane ($\forall u \in O^c, |\lambda_u|=2$), and Pauli Flow has been proved to be necessary when all measurements are real ($\forall u \in O^c, \lambda_u\subseteq \{\X,\Z\}$), whereas counter examples are known in the general case.

-The correction strategy in MBQC fundamentally relies on some fixed-point properties of graph states: for any subset $D$ of (non input) qubits, the Pauli operator $X_D Z_{\odd{D}}$ (i.e.~applying $X$ on the qubits in $D\setminus \odd D$; $Y$ on those in $D\cap \odd D$; and $Z$ on those in $\odd D\setminus D$) is called a stabiliser, because it leaves the resource state invariant.
-Such property can be intuitively used as follows: the measurement of a vertex $u$ in $\odd{D}\setminus D$ (appearing with $Z$ in the stabiliser) in the $XY$-plane can be ``corrected" by the rest of the stabiliser if the vertices involved are not yet measured (see left part of Figure \ref{fig3}).
+The correction strategy in MBQC fundamentally relies on some fixed-point properties of graph states: for any subset $D$ of (non input) qubits, the Pauli operator $X_D Z_{\odd{D}}$ is called a stabilizer, because it leaves the resource state invariant.
+The local operation, on every qubit $v\in V$, of this stabilizer is called the \emph{action of $D$ on $v$}, denoted $Act^D_v$ and thus defined as:

-Fixed-point properties of graph states led to the notion of Gflow.
-Intuitively, as $X_D Z_{\odd{D}}$ is in the stabiliser, the measurement of a vertex $u$ in $\odd{D}\setminus D$ (appearing with $Z$ in the stabiliser) in the $XY$-plane can be "corrected" by the rest of the stabiliser if the vertices involved are not yet measured (see left part of Figure~\ref{fig3}).

-Pauli flow takes into account that a vertex that is $Z$ measured can appear in $\odd{D}\setminus D$ even if it is in the past (already measured).
-We introduce the notion of \emph{D-corrector} to describe such dependencies in an MBQC.